benfinkelshtein/ICGNN/README.md

 After an ICG has been trained.
 The script we use to run ICG-NN is ``./icgnn_main.py``.
 Note that the script should be run with ``.`` as the main directory or source root.

-Make that the following parameters match those used for the ICG approximation:
+Make sure that the following parameters match those used for the ICG approximation:

 - ``--dataset_type``: name of the dataset.
 The available options are: communities (our synthetic dataset), tolokers, squirrel, twitch_gamers, bay, la.